disbxys/boardy2/README.md

 <i>P.S.
 You should make sure to comment out the other line (i.e. commenting out the second line if running through web browser or vice versa).</i>

 ## Supported Media Formats
-Boardy2 currently only supports a limited number of image formats:
-- avif
-- bmp
-- gif
-- jpg & jpeg
-- png
-- webp
+Boardy2 supports most image formats.
+Please refer to [python-magic](#python-magic) for specifics.

+### Python-Magic
+As the app uses python-magic to determine image file formats and mimetypes, any failure to detect an image format will most likely be due to python-magic.

 ## Q&A
-Q: Will support for more image formats be added?\
-A: Yes

-Q: When?\
-A: When I get to it.

 Q: Can't you do it this way?\
 A: I probably haven't done it that way either because it would take too much time to do or it would feel too wierd to implment.